woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

         -   The enable/disable button should be correctly reflected in the Woocommerce payment settings screen as well.

 Once everything is configured and enabled do a client test
+<<<<<<< HEAD

+-   Make sure you have added a product and store homescreen (Finish the **Personalize my store** task)
+-   Navigate to one of the products and add it to the cart
+-   Click **go to checkout**
+-   Paypal should be one of the options to pay
+-   Filling in your billing/shipping info then click pay with **Paypal**
+-   # The paypal pay window should pop up correctly without errors.

 -   Make sure you have added a product and store homescreen (Finish the **Personalize my store** task)
 -   Navigate to one of the products and add it to the cart